A Parent’s Equipment Buying Guide for Beginning Lacrosse Players

 Gloves

 A piece of equipment worn by all field players and goalies.
-At Swax Lax Lacrosse, we require them at 3rd grade and up, but check with your lacrosse program.
 The cutting or altering of gloves is not allowed.
 Try on different pairs to get correct sizing.

 Pads